Dimpact-Samenwerking/podiumd-hosting-standards/hosting-contract-2025Q4.md

-[COMP010-sql-migration-scripts] Applications MUST have all database migrations built in or provide config scripts for a DB migration tool such as Flyway or Liquibase.
+[COMP010-sql-migration-scripts] Applications MUST have all database migrations built in or provide config scripts for a DB migration tool such as Flyway or Liquibase, or that as provided by the framework (e.g. Django)

+Database migrations MUST provide a rollback function

 ### Application concurrency / Statelessness